LarkspurCA/androidweardocs/data.rst

 First Wearable Data
 --------------------

-This section describes how to create a wearable app that sends data from the handheld to wearable.
-For bidirectional data, implement the data sender in the wearable and data receiver in the handheld.
+First :ref:`new_wear_app`.
+The new project has two applications, one for the handheld device and another for the wearable.
+These two applications use the same package name, which is essential for the wearable data layer to work.

-If you have not already done so, :ref:`new_wear_app`.
-The new project has two main activities, one for the handheld device and another for the wearable.
-These two activities use the same package name, which is essential for the wearable data layer to work.
+Data layer messages can originate from either a handheld or wearable.
+For bidirectional messaging both the handheld and wearable should implement a data sender and listener.

 Add Metadata for Google Play Services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^